rilldata/rill/docs/docs/reference/project-files/rill-yaml.md

 :::info The View as selector is not visible in my dashboard, why?

-This feature is only enabled when you have set a security policy on the dashboard.
-By default, the dashboard and it's contents is viewable by all.
+This feature is _only_ enabled when you have set a security policy on the dashboard.
+By default, the dashboard and it's contents is viewable by every user.

 :::